 JANUARY 2020: Minneapolis Foundation - Drake Hotel Fire Support Fund $1,896

 Here is a slideshow that highlights stories and messages of thanks from offering recipients over the last year, and displays the power of generosity as we share our resources with others.

 (For a full listing of previous recipients please contact the office)

-Our annual Stewardship Campaign, “Growing 2030 Possibilities” is happening right now!
-Your pledge will help us reach our goals of 125 pledges and a total of $355,000.
+Our annual Stewardship Campaign, “Courageous Love in Community” is happening right now!
+Your pledge will help us reach our goals of 125 pledges and a total of $365,000.
 This is a great time to invest your time, talent, and treasure into UUCM.
-Membership is increasing, programs are expanding, and a new Minister is arriving next year.
-Your gifts are critical to furthering our mission.
+Your gifts are critical to furthering our mission, fairly compensating our staff, and preparing for the return to the building with continued online access.
 Complete information about the campaign and our preliminary budget may be found in this Stewardship Packet, and you can donate online at bit.ly/uucmpledge.

 UUCM established a Building Fund in 2007 for money used to fund construction of our new building at 2030 Blvd East.
 So far, we have raised over $2.9 million.
 While the project was completed in 2017, we still need donations as we pay off our loans, and do a variety of follow-up projects.

 Special fundraisers are held throughout the year to support some other specific causes within the church.
 The largest such fund is the Youth Fund, which supports special programming for Children and Youth, including the annual youth leadership school and youth trips (e.g. Heritage trip to Boston, General Assembly, service trips).
 Each week loose change in the offering basket goes to youth fund activities.

 UUCM has established an endowment fund to accept legacy gifts and provide a strong financial foundation for the future of the church.
 Consider making provisions for a legacy gift to the endowment fund in your will.